 - Office Space Option

 If you decide to trade solely online, leasing an office might not have even crossed your mind.
 However, it is not possible to register a business without it.
 Wherever you choose to establish your business, it is essential to check the minimum office space requirements.
 For example, in Abu Dhabi, this is 14sqm, and in Dubai, the minimum requirement for office space is 200sqft.
-It is vital to consider that the size of your office directly dictates the number of visas accessible under your license, therefore possibly limiting your number of employees.
+It is vital to consider that the size of your office directly dictates the number of visas accessible under your license, possibly limiting your number of employees.

 - Website Development